devspace-sh/devspace/PULL_REQUEST_TEMPLATE.md

-**What type of pull request is this?** (keep at least one, remove the others)
+**What issue type does this pull request address?** (keep at least one, remove the others)
-/kind bug fix
+/kind bug
 /king enhancement
 /kind feature
 /kind documentation

 **What is this pull request for?
 Which issues does it resolve?** (use `resolves #<issue_number>` if possible)